Keyboard shortcuts

 Standard production mode - continuously collects metrics and submits to server.

-# Default configuration file (radar-agent.yml)
+# Default configuration file (radar-collector.yml)

 # Custom configuration

-./radar-agent --config /etc/radar/production.yml
+./radar-collector --config /etc/radar/production.yml

 # With debug logging

-RUST_LOG=debug ./radar-agent
+RUST_LOG=debug ./radar-collector

 Behavior: